 Most, if not all, large providers have overseas call centres.
 This has been a problem during COVID-19 shutdowns.

-According to a recent report from the Telecommunications Ombudsman , customer complaints against telcos are up 1500% on last year in Australia, as customers were unable to get in touch with anyone from their service provider during a time when they most needed a reliable internet connection.
+According to a report from the Telecommunications Ombudsman", customer complaints against telcos went up 1500% from 2019 to 2020 in Australia, as customers were unable to get in touch with anyone from their service provider during a time when they most needed a reliable internet connection.

 Check on your provider’s support options.
-There really is no substitute for a local call centre, like our own Perth-based support centre right here in Perth.
+There really is no substitute for a local call centre, like our own support centre located right here in Perth.

 Finally, do your research